-Western poison ivy is a plant that grows all over Minnesota, including the areas that we serve at Mulberrys Garment Care with dry cleaning and laundry services.
+Poison ivy is a plant that grows in many parts of the United States, and warmer weather tends to be the time when most people encounter this treacherous plant.
 Roughly 85% of Americans are allergic to poison ivy, meaning that a simple brush by the plant in your yard, on a hike, when camping, or just when you happen to be near some wild growth, can lead to weeks of painful and itchy rashes.

 The first step is to contain any clothing or materials, including apparel, gardening gloves, baskets, containers, and tools, that have come into contact with the poison ivy.
 This is best done by placing all the garments in a plastic garbage bag immediately, so that the fabric doesn’t have time to touch any of your other laundry or furniture.

 For your metal, plastic, or other non-fabric items like gardening tools, washing them with very hot water and a good cleaning solution should be enough to get the oil off of them.
 But for your fabrics, you may find it a little bit harder to remove the oil without a dry cleaner, because the oily substance isn’t water soluble.